-The Chairman is to declare the meeting open (time), welcome those present in attendance and advise that the meeting will be recorded, in accordance with the Council Policy GOV.017 - Audio Recording of Council Meetings to "record meetings of Council to assist in the preparation of minutes and ensure a true and accurate account of debate and discussion at meetings is available".
+The Chairman is to declare the meeting open (time), welcome those present in attendance and advise that the meeting will be recorded, in accordance with the Council Policy 'GOV.017 - Audio Recording of Council Meetings' to "record meetings of Council to assist in the preparation of minutes and ensure a true and accurate account of debate and discussion at meetings is available".

-ANNOUNCEMENT VIDEO RECORDING OF COUNCIL MEETING
+VIDEO RECORDING OF COUNCIL MEETING

-The Mayor to advise that Council will be filming the meeting and that the recording for testing purposes, if test successful the film will be made available to the public.
+The Mayor to advise that Council will be filming the meeting and that the recording, if successful, will be made available to the public.